maul-esel/COM-Classes/spec.markdown

 ***

 ## Summary
 These guidelines are obligatory for classes to be added to the CCF.
-Major violations of those can prevent your code from being added to the CCF.
+Major violations of those can prevent code from being added to the CCF.

 However, they're not set in stone.
 This doesn't mean they'll change every week, making any code "invalid".
 But minor updates, additions and improvements, especially now in the beginnings, are likely to happen.